Close Menu

 Peru has a range of health and medical concerns that travelers should be aware of.
 From altitude sickness to waterborne illnesses, travelers should take several precautions to stay healthy.

 Altitude sickness is a significant concern in Peru, particularly in areas above 2,400 meters (7,900 feet).
 Travelers should acclimate to high altitudes gradually and take regular breaks to avoid exhaustion.
-(See Also: Is Key West Safe To Visit?
-Discover The Truth)
+(See Also: Is Lombok Safe to Visit?
+A Traveler’s Guide)

 Common Health Concerns in Peru